Your First cert-manager Ingress Works Fine. It’s the Fifth One That Burns You.

 Let’s Encrypt has rate limits:

-- 50 certificates per week per registered domain (all SANs, all variants count)
+- 50 new certificates per week per registered domain (renewals don’t count against this)

 If you hit these, Let’s Encrypt rejects the request with a 429 error. cert-manager retries on an exponential backoff.
 Your Certificate sits pending for days.